General information on apf in rail transport

 The Agency for Passenger Rights (apf) does not process arbitration requests for complaints,

-• that do not concern the transportation of passengers or luggage. (e.g. noise pollution, transport policy, etc.)
+- that do not concern the transport of passengers or luggage (e.g. noise pollution, transportation policy, etc.).

-• which are not based on an alleged violation of the rights of passengers pursuant to Regulation (EU) 782/2021 of the Rail Passenger Transport Act or Annex 1 of the Regulation on the introduction of the climate ticket
+- that are not based on an alleged violation of passengers’ rights under Regulation (EU) No. 782/2021 of the Federal Ministry for Infrastructure or Annex 1 of the Regulation on the Introduction of the Climate Ticket.

-• which are submitted to the apf more than two years after the date of submission to the company.
+- which are submitted to apf more than one year after the date of submission to the company.

-The apf acts as an arbitration board for all passengers and customers of railroad companies, inner-city transport companies, ticket sellers, tour operators, travel agents, station operators and transport associations based in Austria .
+The apf acts as an arbitration board for all passengers and customers of railroad companies established in Austria, inner-city transport companies, ticket vendors, tour operators, travel agents, station operators and transport associations for transportation with arrival or departure points in Austria.

 In addition, the apf is the enforcement body in accordance with Regulation (EU) 782/2021 if Austria grants the license to the railroad undertaking involved in the incident or against a station or infrastructure manager if the incident occurred in Austria.